Social Media Companies Struggle To Pull Live Streamed Video Of Mass Shootings

 After the New Zealand massacre was broadcast live on Facebook, it quickly went viral on various social media platforms.

-Companies like Facebook, Twitter and YouTube scrambled to take it down, but once something goes viral on the social media, it's difficult to stop its spread.
+Companies including Facebook, Twitter and YouTube scrambled to take it down, but once something goes viral on the social media, it's difficult to stop its spread.
 And that's been raising questions about live broadcasting on social media, and who should have access to it.

 The alleged shooter seems to have first advertised the attack on the online forum "8chan," a message board known for right wing extremist users.